 Ostrich-like behaviour is observed in many situations in which people are emotionally invested in information and have some ability to shield themselves from it.
 For example, in the medical context people may sometimes choose not to book an appointment to see a doctor in order to avoid receiving potentially threatening information about their medical condition even if such information could potentially provide information that would improve the quality of their health and wellbeing.

-Studies of the delays in diagnosis for lung disease and cancer have shown that some symptomatic patients delay visiting doctors for longer when their risk of serious illness is higher or when they perceive the symptoms of an illness as more serious.
+Studies of the delays in switching to smoking alternatives or in seeking diagnosis for lung disease and cancer have shown that some symptomatic patients delay visiting doctors for longer when their risk of serious illness is higher or when they perceive the symptoms of an illness as more serious.

 As well as avoiding negative information people may sometimes seek out and relish positive information.
 One study found that people who recently purchased cars are subsequently more attentive to advertisements for the model which they bought compared to the other models they had considered buying.
 Having made a decision, people prefer to select and consider information supporting their decision rather than risk encountering conflicting information.